webplatform/docs/webgl/index.md

 {| class="wikitable"
 |-
 !
 IE !!
 Firefox !!
 Chrome !!
 Safari !!
 Opera !! iOS Safari !!
 Opera Mini !!
 Android Browser !!
-Blackberry Browser
+BlackBerry Browser
 |-
 | No || Yes || Yes || Yes || Yes || No || No || No || No
 |}